qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

   canvas.show()

 This produces a standalone window with map canvas.
 It can be also embedded into an existing widget or window.
-When using .ui files and Qt Designer, place a ``QWidget`` on the form and promote it to a new class: set ``QgsMapCanvas`` as class name and set ``qgis.gui`` as header file.
+When using :file:`.ui` files and Qt Designer, place a ``QWidget`` on the form and promote it to a new class: set ``QgsMapCanvas`` as class name and set ``qgis.gui`` as header file.
 The ``pyuic5`` utility will take care of it.
 This is a very convenient way of embedding the canvas.
 The